 About the marinade.
 It is very close to a mayonnaise, so you can store the sauce in the fridge for a few days, even though there is raw egg, because the vinegar, salt, and cold will prevent salmonella from multiplying.
 Cooking it to 165°F, of course makes it perfectly safe.
 You can cut the recipe in half by discarding half the egg after whisking it.

-1) In a large bowl, whisk the egg white and yolk together with a balloon whisk or a hand mixer.
+1) Prep.
+In a large bowl, whisk the egg white and yolk together with a balloon whisk or a hand mixer.
 Add the oil and whisk until it gets thick, homogeneous, and a bright yellow, for about 2 minutes.
 A balloon whisk is the best tool for this job since the wire strands really do a good job of emulsifying (mixing together) two ingredients that don't want to mix, one oil based, the other water, but a fork will do in a pinch.
 Now whisk in the vinegar and salt.
 This makes it a brinerade, a combo brine and marinade.

-2) Stab the chicken skin several times with a fork or knife so the marinade can get in and so fat can get out when cooking.
+2) Stab the chicken skin several times with a fork or knife so the fat can get out when cooking.
 This will help make the skin crispy.
-Marinate the chicken for 3 to 24 hours in zipper bags in the fridge.
+Marinate/brine the chicken for 3 to 24 hours in zipper bags in the fridge.
 You can do this in a bowl or pan, but you need more marinade than if you use zipper bags.
 Every hour or so, turn the meat a bit so all surfaces get well coated.

-4) Cook about 60 to 90 minutes until the internal temperature of each part is 150°F and stop basting.
+5) Cook the chicken for about 60 to 90 minutes until the internal temperature of each part is 150°F and stop basting.
 The baste is contaminated and we want the final searing step to pasteurize the surface of the meat.
 Exact time will depend on how thick the meat is, and how often you basted.
 Then move them over the hot direct heat side of the grill, skin side down, lift the lid, and crisp the skin without burning it for 10 to 15 minutes.
 Flip and heat for about 5 minutes more.
-This step is important to finish the cooking of the meat, crisp the skins, and make sure everything is sterile since raw egg can contain salmonella.
+This step is important to finish the cooking of the meat, crisp the skins, and make sure everything is pasteurized since raw egg can contain salmonella.
 When the skin is crisp and the temp is 165°F, take the meat off.
 Even if it is a bit red in there when you cut in, it is safe at 165°F. You cannot judge a chicken's safety by the color of the juices!
-I strongly recommend you use one of the fine new digital thermocouple thermometers available nowadays to make sure your poultry and other foods are cooked properly for taste and safety.
+When cooking chicken you must use one of the fine new digital thermocouple thermometers available nowadays to make sure your poultry and other foods are cooked properly for taste and safety.